STATE BOARD OF EDUCATION APPLICATION 2026

 Eligible Students must:

-Reside and attend a public or private school in Washington State through the academic years of their term (2024 - 2026).
+Reside in Washington State and attend a public or private school during their term (2026–2027).

 Be a current sophomore (rising Junior) at the time of selection.